 A criminal record can disqualify your child from receiving federal student aid, ruin their chances of gainful employment after graduation, or even get them expelled from their dream college.

 College students can face any number of criminal charges, including:

 - Driving under the influence (DUI)

 School Policy Does Not Equal Criminal Law

 Your child’s university may have a lower standard of proof than a court of law, which means less evidence is needed for the university to issue repercussions.
-For example, criminal defense attorney for college students can help ensure the best legal outcome for your child.may be suspended from their teams until charges are dropped or they are found not guilty.
-A
+For example,may be suspended from their teams until charges are dropped or they are found not guilty.

 College Students Are Especially Vulnerable

 Many college students are away from their parents for the first time, which makes them especially vulnerable when facing charges for.
 Since young adults are away from their support systems, they may not be able to afford the legal representation they need to build a strong defense.